arindamdawn-zz/tab-and-space/posts/30-days-of-python-5.md

 ## Indentation

 Indentation is the way to separate lines of code using spaces/tabs so that the interpreter can distinguish code blocks and execute the code accordingly.
 Python does not use any braces unlike JavaScript and instead uses indentation to chunk blocks of code.
-The code editors makes our life easy by automatically doing the indentation.
+The code editors make our life easy by automatically doing the indentation.
 The online editor [Repl](https://repl.it/) that I am using as a playground also does that.

 ```python
 if(10 > 8):